 A classic exercise.

-The purpose of this exercise is not to stretch your obliques, but to strengthen them.
+This exercise aims not to stretch your obliques but to strengthen them.

 It’s all about your form:

 - Create the longest spine you can as you bow to the side.